Exploring the human relationship to change, growth & development.

 New episodes will automatically load in the player to the right following broadcast.
-Listen live on the third Sunday of every month on US National Public Radio (NPR) station WUTC or search us on your favorite podcasting service below to listen in after broadcast.
+Listen live on the third Sunday of every month on US National Public Radio (NPR) station WUTC or search us on your favorite podcasting service below to listen in after broadcast or to find all our previous episodes.

 Do you have ideas, suggestions or a story to tell the world?